iantdwalker/SpotNewMusic/README.md

 -30/09/2021 - Updated from Angular v7.2 to v8.2 and from Typescript v3.2.2 to v3.5.3

 # Version History
+v3.0 - TBD:
+-Changed from using basic css to scss
+-Removed all spec and e2e test source files, config files and packages
+-Updated browser tab icon to the Spotify icon
+-Changed the session token message handling

 v2.2 - 13/11/2022:
 -Updated all other npm packages to their latst versions and removed redundant packages
 -Updated @angular-eslint/* packages to v14